 The first steps are to create the account, while the repay information is provided later before making the first purchase.

 Sezzle also asks for the same type of data.
 The first action is to verify the phone number.
-Once that’s done, you are asked to give:
+Once done, you are asked to give:

 - email address